DericGitHub/excel-operator/README.md

 * class QComparisonItem(QStandardItem)
 - - -
 ### MainControllerUI Class Reference
 MainControllerUI is used to hold the instance of the GUI and handle all the actions triggered by user.
+Inherits **QObject**.
 #### Public Methods
 * def \_\_init__(self,queue_wr=None,queue_rd=None)
 * def run(self)